A bitter pill as China crackdowns squeeze pharma margins

 Rising competition in the market will also likely spur a round of consolidation as firms look to strengthen in terms of scale or technology to stay ahead of rivals, analysts said.

-"The level of industrial concentration will rapidly increase by way of acquisitions and reorganisations," Fosun Pharmaceutical said in a statement with its annual earnings.
+"The level of industrial concentration will rapidly increase by way of acquisitions and reorganizations," Fosun Pharmaceutical said in a statement with its annual earnings.

 M&A activity this year has so far outstripped 2013, said Phil Leung, China healthcare head and Asia Pacific M&A head for consultancy Bain & Co, noting that local and global firms were looking at acquisitions, joint ventures and other tie-ups.